22 November: HarassMap will give a talk at Igmadi event at the German school in Dokki.

-31 October: A mobile academy will be held for our captain of volunteers in Zawya ElHamra, Cairo.
+31 October: A mobile academy held by our captain of volunteers in Zawya ElHamra, Cairo.

-24 October: Safe Schools and Universities unit at HarassMap held a workshop for Townhouse Gallery staff on how to tackle sexual harassment and how to talk about it.
-They discussed the common misconceptions and how to debunk them.
+24 October: Our Safe Schools and Universities team held a workshop at Townhouse Gallery about how to tackle sexual harassment and how to talk about it.

 13 October: Our team gave a workshop at Riseup summit, a regional entrepreneurial summit that took place between 12-14 October at the grEEk campus in Downtown Cairo.
 A sneak peak of our workshop in this video, at minute 7:15